No-Regret Learning in Bilateral Trade via Global Budget Balance: Partial Feedback

-\paragraph{Connection with the $\Omega(T^{3/4})$ lowerbound of~\citet{CesaBianchiCCFL23}.} While our result and the one of \citet{CesaBianchiCCFL23} build on a similar constructions (at least conceptually), we obtain a weaker lower bound.
-The main reason is that the learner in~\citep{CesaBianchiCCFL23} is weak budget balanced, while in our work the learner is not constrained to post prices $(p,q)$ with $q<p$, \ie it has only a global budget balance constraint.
+While our result and the one of \citet{CesaBianchiCCFL23} build on a similar constructions (at least conceptually), we obtain a weaker lower bound.
+The main reason is that the learner in~\citet{CesaBianchiCCFL23} is weak budget balanced, while in our work the learner has only a global budget balance constraint.
 To preclude this option to the learner, we penalize the \gft~of prices in the lower triangle by adding the set of valuations $\cW_4$.
 If $\gamma_4$ is large enough w.r.t. $\gamma_1$, then posting prices in the lower triangle is dominated.
 In particular, we must choose $\gamma_4=\Theta(\gamma_1 N)$ as we prove in \Cref{lem:lowertriisdom}.
-Once we have proven that the lower triangle is dominated, we can conceptually reduce our problem to the one of \citet{CesaBianchiCCFL23}.
-However, the choice of $\gamma_4=\Theta(\gamma_1 N)$ imposes the additional constraint $\alpha\ge 2\beta$, which is missing in their construction (they only have $\alpha\ge \beta$).
-Hence, they obtain the following relaxation of our optimization problem:

-which gives as a solution $\alpha=\beta=\frac14$, implying a lower bound of $\Omega(T^{3/4})$.
-The difference in the two programs is depicted in \Cref{fig:LBalpha}.
+Once we prove that the lower triangle is dominated, we can conceptually reduce our problem to the one of \citet{CesaBianchiCCFL23}.
+However, the choice of $\gamma_4=\Theta(\gamma_1 N)$ imposes the additional constraint $\alpha\ge 2\beta$, which is not needed in the original construction.
+Hence, they can set $\alpha=\beta=\nicefrac14$, and get a bound of $\Omega(T^{\nicefrac 34})$.
+This difference is depicted in \Cref{fig:LBalpha}.